Woman silhouette at sunset

 Before I ever questioned motherhood, I had to learn how to question myself

 Graduate school taught me not to accept things simply as they were.
-I learned to press on ideas, ask why they existed, trace where they came from, and examine what held them in place.
-And almost without realizing it, I started applying those same skills to myself.
+Instead, I learned to press on ideas, ask why they existed, trace where they came from, and examine what held them in place.
+I learned to ask harder questions — not to challenge for the sake of rebellion, but to understand, to get to the root, to find clarity.

 Reflection questions